MultiMote/meshcore-cardputer-adv/README.md

 - Compose and send messages
    * After sending group message, "Heard repeats" appears (if any)
    * After sending direct message, "Message delivered" appears (if ACK received)
+   * Retry direct message sending if ACK is not received

 - Chat history
    * Full history stored on SD card
    * Last 15 messages stored in buffer